Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 General Usage and Concept
 -------------------------

-While using :term:`Particl Marketplace` you expect easy usability while making zero compromise on the core values of :term:`decentralization <Decentralization>`, security, privacy, and :term:`disintermediation <Disintermediation>` at the same time.
+Using :term:`Particl Marketplace` means that you can enjoy an easy and cost-effective shopping experience that makes zero compromise on the core values of :term:`decentralization <Decentralization>`, security, privacy, and :term:`disintermediation <Disintermediation>`.

-This is the essence that makes you stand out.
+That will make you stand out and stay on top!

 .. note::